-- Communication sharing will help ensure Listos California Grant Program Subrecipients are in continual and constant communication with each other on outreach and education efforts that could benefit others in the group. - This helps create cohesion for the campaign objective. - I. Develop training material and train Listos California Grant Program Subrecipients throughout the State of California on data collection/tracking methodology to document the number of individuals engaging in emergency preparedness, response, recovery, and other program results.
-The goal of this training is to ensure Listos California Grant Program Subrecipients are providing accurate and reliable data, inputting that data correctly, and properly representing the outreach work done locally and statewide.

-Applicant shall provide a complete training package that provides training on the following, but not limited to:

-- Method of reaching vulnerable Californians. - Determine audience reach or impact. - Documentation. - 4.
+- m.
+Develop training material and train Listos California partners and others throughout the State of California on relevant emergency topics. - 4.
 Ongoing Communication with Cal OES - a.
-Designate an onsite strategist, separate from the Applicant's project manager, who will work onsite with the Cal OES Crisis Communications and Public Affairs Team including, but not limited to: - Location: Cal OES Headquarters, located at 3650 Schriever Ave., Mather, CA 95655. - Hours: Service may be required on weekdays, weekends, and holidays (statewide COVID-19 safety guidelines will be followed, with adjusted guidelines and revised practices as guidance evolves), and be available to provide on-call technical assistance. - Role: Liaison between Cal OES, Subrecipients and the program manager throughout the duration of the campaign.
+Designate an onsite strategist who will work onsite with the Cal OES Crisis Communications and Public Affairs Team including, but not limited to: - Location: Cal OES Headquarters, located at 3650 Schriever Ave., Mather, CA 95655. - Hours: Service may be required on weekdays, weekends, and holidays, and be available to provide on-call technical assistance. - Role: Liaison between Cal OES, subcontractors and other initiative partners throughout the duration of the campaign. - If the strategist is not available in person, the Subrecipient will designate another staff member in their place. - b.
+Weekly campaign calls with Cal OES, as needed, facilitated by the Subrecipient.
+Subrecipient shall perform the following tasks including, but not limited to: - Providing any required meeting material 48 hours in advance to Cal OES staff. - Providing meeting agenda and program 48 hours in advance to Cal OES staff. - Provide next steps and action items no later than 24 hours post meeting close. - Reporting on misinformation monitoring, paid ad performance (social, digital, radio, etc.), content performance. - Frequency can be adjusted during campaign Program term. - Calls to begin immediately upon Program execution. - c.
+Weekly Planning calls, as needed, facilitated by the Subrecipient to include, but not limited to: - Providing any required meeting material 48 hours in advance to Cal OES staff.

-- b.
-Weekly campaign calls with Cal OES, facilitated by the Applicant.
-Applicant shall perform the following tasks including, but not limited to: - Invite Listos California Grant Program Subrecipients and other partners. - Provide any required meeting material. - Provide meeting agenda and program. - Provide next steps and action items. - Reports on misinformation monitoring, paid ad performance (social, digital, radio, etc.), content performance. - Frequency can be adjusted during campaign Program term. - Calls to begin immediately upon program execution. - c.
-Planning calls, every week with Applicant, Cal OES, Listos California Grant Program Subrecipients and other partners, to include, but not limited to: - Frequency is subject to change during campaign term as determined by Cal OES. - Invite the Listos California Grant Program Subrecipients and other partners. - Provide any required meeting material. - Provide meeting agenda and program. - Provide next steps and action items. - 5.
+- Providing meeting agenda and program 48 hours in advance to Cal OES staff. - Provide next steps and action items no later than 24 hours post meeting close. - Reporting on misinformation monitoring, paid ad performance (social, digital, radio, etc.), content performance. - Frequency can be adjusted during campaign Program term. - Calls to begin immediately upon Program execution. - 5.
 Reporting Requirements a.
 Cal OES Monthly Progress Reports